MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

    - Setting this to **0 days** means that as soon as the device installs the update, the user is notified about the restart and has limited time to save their work.

    > [!IMPORTANT]
    > This experience can impact user productivity.
-Consider using it for those devices or updates that must complete (restart the device) as soon as possible.
+Consider using it for those devices or updates that must complete and restart the device as soon as possible.

    - Setting this to **1 day** or **2 days** provides device users flexibility to manage a restart before it’s forced.
 These settings correspond to an automatic restart delay of 24 or 48 hours after the update installs on the device.